 You’re all worse than pointless.
 You’re human monsters.
 A corruption of our infinite benevolent potential into it’s inverse grotesque opposite.
 Sometimes you present individually as polite, pleasant monsters, but monsters you remain because death and pain for our species is now a choice.
 You were not born a human being, and human beings if not saddled by the various servants of death and pain like yourself could destroy pain and death as efficiently as we destroyed polio and the saber tooth.

 You were bred to be pliant live stock.
-First to a parent, then to a teacher, then to a priest, then to a husband, and finally after you’ve popped out a trained a few larvae, you are expected to die with words of praise for your masters on your lips.
+First to a parent, then to a teacher, then to a priest, then to a spouse, and finally after you’ve popped out and trained a few larvae, you are expected to die with words of praise for your masters on your lips.
 That’s the life plan they gave you.
 You have a choice.
 Resist or submit.

 And how do you respond to someone who wants nothing but your happiness and long life?
 Scolding for it.
 As if again my hatred of death and pain is flippant, trivial, and *intolerant.*